Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Results

-For the ``earthquake'' classifier on \data{cresci-2017} described in \Cref{sec:intro,fig:example-trees}, a cursory inspection of several of the human-labeled accounts on Twitter reveals that they tweeted the word ``earthquake,'' after which an automated account replied, asking for more information about their situation.
-This points to the human accounts being a sample of convenience from the authors' previous work on detecting natural disasters using social media \cite{cresci2015linguistically}, although the paper publishing this dataset described the data as ``a random sample of genuine (human-operated) accounts'' \cite{cresci2017the}.
+For the ``earthquake'' classifier on \data{cresci-2017} described in \Cref{sec:intro,fig:example-trees}, an inspection of several of the human-labeled accounts on Twitter after we had trained the simple model revealed that they tweeted the word ``earthquake,'' after which an automated account replied, asking for more information about their situation. {Subsequently, \citet{cresci2023demystifying} confirmed that the data originated in the authors' previous work on detecting natural disasters using social media \cite{avvenuti2017hybrid}.}

 Other datasets yield classifiers which are similarly suggestive of their sampling and labeling procedures.
 The third tree in \Cref{fig:example-trees} shows that the account creation date is an important feature in distinguishing bots from humans in this dataset.
 This may result from the authors targeting the collection of \textit{spam} accounts on Twitter, for about eight months starting in December 2009.
 Active spam accounts may have high turnover on the platform if they are reported by users or the platform targets them for suspension, so very few spambots in the dataset were created more than a month before data collection began.
 The originators of the dataset make a similar observation \cite{lee2011a}.
-For \data{twibot-20}, the depth-one decision tree reported in \Cref{table:sdt-summary} checks if the user is verified or not, and achieves nearly state-of-the-art performance on just this one feature.
+For \data{twibot-20}, the depth one decision tree reported in \Cref{table:sdt-summary} checks if the user is verified or not, and achieves nearly state-of-the-art performance on just this one feature.
 This may be an artifact of \textit{both} the sampling and labeling strategy.
 The authors collected accounts by starting from well-known (verified) seed users and collecting the network around those users using a breadth-first traversal \cite{feng2021twibot}, and we expect many verified users to follow each other.
 Accounts were labeled by crowdworkers and discarded if annotators did not sufficiently agree with each other, but verified accounts were automatically labeled human and so they were not at risk of being excluded.
 The other datasets we consider yield similar analyses.
 Shallow decision trees reveal that simple models, suggestive of sampling and labeling heuristics, are powerful predictors.